 I haven’t found a single loaf of bread, roll or sandwich thin that doesn’t now contain this additive.

-If I’ve inspired you to have a go at baking your own bread then check out my recipes here.
-They are all simple and much easier than you might think.
+If I’ve inspired you to have a go at baking your own bread then check out one of my popular recipes here.

-And I’d love to hear from you if you think you have trouble with HPMC or there are any particular ingredients that you’d like me to look into next…
+And I’d love to hear from you if you think you have trouble with HPMC or if there are any particular ingredients that you’d like me to look into next.